zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_07_en-US_RTM_AND_SMELL.md

 ## Abstract

 Within the RTM framework, smell is not a secondary or primitive sense.
 It is potentially the **most fundamental and direct sense for perceiving coherence (α)**.
-While other senses rely on intermediary processing—light for vision, pressure waves for hearing—smell operates through direct molecular contact with coherence signatures.
+While other senses rely on intermediary processing, light for vision, pressure waves for hearing, smell operates through direct molecular contact with coherence signatures.

 This protocol establishes the theoretical basis for olfactory coherence perception, its applications in diagnostics and navigation, and its critical role in Aetherion operations.
 For the BioDrone/Creator system, "smell" becomes the primary mechanism for perceiving the vibrational signatures of realities, timelines, and threats.